 Hawaiian Railway Society

-The Hawaiian Railway Society, based in Ewa on the island of Oahu, operates short 90-minute train rides on a former stretch of the Oahu Railway & Land Company (OR&L).
+The Hawaiian Railway Society, based in Ewa on the island of Oahu, operates short 90-minute scenic train rides on a former stretch of the Oahu Railway & Land Company (OR&L).
 During the journey you will hear about the history of this railroad and the sugar cane operations that were once prolific in the area.
 According to Dr. Hilton's book, the OR&L was chartered by Benjamin Franklin Dillingham on September 11, 1888, a franchise signed into law by King Kalakaua.
 Its purpose was to serve sugar plantations, opening its first segment between Aiea and Honolulu on September 16, 1889 (9 miles).
 In the succeeding years it headed west, followed the coast, and reached Kaena Point on June 1, 1898.
 The railroad eventually wrapped its way around the island and terminated at Kahuku on December 28, 1898, interchanging there with the Koolau Railway.
 In 1906 it completed one notable a branch, an 11-mile spur from Waipahu Junction at Pearl Harbor to Wahiawa which served a pineapple plantation.
 This line was later extended to a connection with the main line near Waialua during World War II for defensive measures.

 Kauai Plantation Railway